ResearchComputing/Documentation/docs/software/spack.md

     spack install --add gcc@13.1.0
     ```

->Note that the install of the compiler within the environment is necessary as it will install all dependencies needed for the compiler.
+>Note that the installation of the compiler within the environment is necessary as it will install all dependencies needed for the compiler.

 Once the compiler is added, you can install any subsequent packages using the compiler you've installed with the `%` operator.
 For example: